 On the same day Ives found out he would be a first-time father, he was offered a traveling position as the race engineer for the No. 48 team led by crew chief Chad Knaus.
 His arrival coincided with driver Jimmie Johnson’s historic run of five consecutive Cup championships.
 In seven years with the No. 48 team (2006-2012), Ives took part in 42 wins, 113 top-five finishes and 21 pole positions.

 Prior to the 2014 season, Ives was named crew chief for Chase Elliott.
-He guided the rookie driver to three victories, two pole positions, 16 top-five finishes and 26 top-10s, winning JR Motorsports’ first XFINITY Series championship in the process.
+That year, he guided the rookie driver to three victories, two pole positions, 16 top-five finishes and 26 top-10s en route to winning JR Motorsports’ first Xfinity Series championship.
 Elliott became the youngest champion in series history and the first NASCAR driver ever to win a national series title and rookie of the year in the same season.

 Following his historic run in the Xfinity Series, Ives returned to Hendrick Motorsports – this time as crew chief for Earnhardt, the two-time Daytona 500 winner and NASCAR’s perennial most popular driver.
 In 2015, Ives earned his first Cup victory as a crew chief on May 3 at Talladega Superspeedway.
 That season, he led Earnhardt to three wins and helped the driver tie his personal records for top-five finishes (16) and top-10s (22).

 In his first Cup season, Ives received the 2015 MOOG Problem Solver of the Year award, which goes to the crew chief who posts the best overall performance, most consistently demonstrates problem-solving excellence and wins the most Problem Solver of the Race awards.
 The weekly awards recognize the crew chief whose car posts the largest increase in average lap speed from the first half to the second half of the race while finishing on the lead lap.
 Ives earned the distinction five times.